kyanjd/pitwall/README.md

 # Pitwall

-A prediction game for F1 fans — the digital version of a game played with friends for years.
+A prediction game for F1 enjoyers — upgrade to the manual version played for a few seasons.

 Each race, every player picks who they think will finish 10th and who will DNF first.
 Points are awarded based on how close the 10th-place pick was and whether the DNF call was correct.
-Predictions lock at the official session start time.
+Predictions lock at the official session start time, and each driver pick is first-come-first-serve.

 **Live:** https://pitwall-tau.vercel.app